 Highway 401 has also brought throngs of visitors to Gananoque in recent years, patronizing not merely the casino but the excellent theatres, restaurants, and lodgings that have made Gananoque one of the premier destinations of the region.
 Gananoque is one of several major ports for boat tours of the islands.

-Gananoque is host to special events of wide interest, like the Festival of the Islands and the Poker Run.
+Gananoque is host to special events of wide interest, like the Poker Run.
 It's attractions, however, are also regular.
-Two theaters and several fine restaurants draw visitors nightly through the season.
+Two theatres and several fine restaurants draw visitors nightly through the season.
 Those coming from afar find quality accomodations at the historic inn and several bed-and-breakfast lodgings.

 Centerpiece of the village, the 1831 John McDonald House serves as the town hall.
 The handsome historic structure stands in an attractive park, bordering the Gananoque River with fountain and swans.